 If you or a loved one have been injured in a car crash, we can help you recover damages and hold the appropriate parties responsible.
-A Gwinnett County car accident attorney at Dermer Appel Ruder can assist in all matters of motor vehicle accident law.
+A Georgia car accident attorney at Dermer Appel Ruder can assist in all matters of motor vehicle accident law.

 Our law firm has everything you need during your claim, including trustworthy legal counsel that will guide you through the legal process.
-Contact our Gwinnett county car accident lawyers at (404) 892-8884 for a free consultation to discuss your legal options.
-We represent auto accident victims in Peachtree Corners, Lawrenceville, Sugar Hill, and surrounding cities.
+Contact our Georgia car accident lawyers at (404) 892-8884 for a free consultation to discuss your legal options.
+We represent auto accident victims in Peachtree Corners, Lawrenceville, Sugar Hill, Alpharetta, Duluth, Dunwoody, Johns Creek, Roswell and surrounding cities.

 An auto accident can cause serious personal injuries and expensive property damage.
-If you suffered a head, brain, or spinal cord injury, broken bones, or burns, you deserve an experienced attorney’s representation.
-One of our personal injury attorneys in Gwinnett County can negotiate with the at-fault party’s auto insurance provider, fighting for the best possible compensation award.
+If you suffered a head, brain, or spinal cord injury, broken bones, or burns, you are entitled to an experienced attorney’s representation.
+One of our personal injury attorneys in Georgia can negotiate with the at-fault party’s auto insurance provider, fighting for the best possible compensation award.

 A lawyer representing you can put the pressure on the other side to increase recovery and avoid a trial.
 We take personal injury claims on a contingency fee basis, so you don’t pay a dime unless we win.
 Our firm will ensure you are appropriately compensated for:

 In 2017, 1,549 people died in Georgia auto accidents.
 Thousands of others suffered injuries that required emergency medical care.
 Gwinnett County reported 61 car accident fatalities.
 Twelve of these victims were motorcyclists, 13 were pedestrians, and one was a bicyclist.
-Many crashes in the area involved drunk drivers, speeding, and other acts of negligence.
+Many crashes in the area involved drunk drivers, speeding, and other acts of negligence including texting while driving.

 Every year, hundreds of thousands of people face insurance claims adjuster conversations, confusing claim processes, and catastrophic personal injuries that may maim them for life.
 If you’re one of these people, help is available.
-Partnering with our injury law firm will give you access resources, information, and experienced Gwinnett County car accident attorneys to successfully resolve your auto accident case.
+Partnering with our injury law firm will give you access to resources, information, and experienced Georgia car accident attorneys to successfully resolve your auto accident case.

 Every car accident involves three collisions: the vehicle collision, the human collision, and the internal collision.